 - 7.2.1.
-Each employee will have an annual performance review with their supervisor using the SOH online performance review system. - 7.2.2.
-In an annual performance review the supervisor will provide constructive feedback on and proportionate recognition of the employee's performance as agreed in the most recent performance plan. - 7.2.3.
-In an annual performance review the supervisor and employee will agree for the next twelve months on a performance plan and expectations, the employee's development and training needs, and undertake the respective obligations to fulfil these needs. - 7.2.4.
-Throughout each year each employee and their supervisor will regularly discuss progress on the employee's performance and training and development plans, and make any necessary amendments to those plans.
+Each employee will have a performance review with their supervisor using the SOH performance review process. - 7.2.2.
+In performance reviews, the supervisor will provide constructive feedback on and proportionate recognition of the employee's performance as agreed in the most recent performance plan. - 7.2.3.
+In a performance reviews, the supervisor and employee will agree on a performance plan and expectations, the employee's development and training needs, and undertake the respective obligations to fulfil these needs. - 7.2.4.
+Throughout each year, each employee and their supervisor will regularly discuss progress on the employee's performance and training and development plans, and make any necessary amendments to those plans.